Screen Reader User Tester Training Program

 Become A Screen Reader User Tester

-During the Carroll Center for the Blind’s intensive six-week Screen Reader User Tester Training Program, you’ll learn and grow your ability to professionally explore, test, and report findings regarding the accessibility of websites, mobile applications, and PDF documents.
+During the intensive remote seven-week Screen Reader User Tester Training Program at the Carroll Center for the Blind, you’ll learn and grow your ability to professionally explore, test, and report findings regarding the accessibility of websites, mobile applications, and PDF documents.
 Instruction will build upon previously acquired skills to deepen your knowledge of devices, web browsers, applications, and strategies, focusing on using it to assess digital accessibility based upon the Web Content Accessibility Guidelines standards and requirements.

 The goal of this innovative program is to provide avenues of employment for people who are blind or visually impaired, specifically within the Digital Accessibility industry.
-Participants who successfully complete this six-week training program at the Carroll Center for the Blind will also have the opportunity to apply for a paid remote internship with My Blind Spot, a New York City-based internationally-certified nonprofit consultancy that delivers accessibility solutions to governmental agencies, private sector corporations, educational institutions, and community-based organizations.
-During that internship, they will further develop their skills while navigating opportunities for a career in the field of Digital Accessibility.
+Participants who successfully complete this seven-week training program at the Carroll Center for the Blind will also have the opportunity to apply for a paid remote internship.
+During internships, participants will further develop their skills while navigating opportunities for a career in the field of Digital Accessibility.
 Graduates will be able to work as usability and accessibility testers of digital platforms, including websites, mobile apps, and electronic documents like PDFs.

 - Determining software versions, updating applications, and locating system information.

 The SRUTT has the following student and technology requirements:

 - At least three years’ experience using JAWS or NVDA at an intermediate level on Windows 10 or 11

 - At least six months using VoiceOver for iOS or Talkback for Android

 - A minimum typing proficiency of 30 words per minute with 90% accuracy